lukso-network/lsp-smart-contracts/constants/README.md

 ## What is here?

-This directory contain JSON file that declares constants (`constants_defined.json`) and python scripts that generate source code files containing declared constants in different programming languages (like TypeScript, Swift and Kotlin).
+This directory contains a JSON file (`constants_defined.json`) that declares constants variables, and some python scripts that can generate source code files containing declared constants in different programming languages (like TypeScript, Swift and Kotlin).

 ## Purpose